-Getyourguide was such a hassle and bad experience for last minute booking, website made error and doubled our charge, then we even missed another one because not clear on the time we thought 7pm then to find out it was 6pm so we missed one tour and paid another one.
+Getyourguide was such a hassle and bad experience for last minute booking, website made error and doubled our charge, then we even missed another one because not clear on the time it was written as 7pm then to find out it was 6pm meeting time so we missed one tour and paid another one.
 To their credit I called their customer service and disputed the charge and they were helpful and was told it is on process for refund and we still about to see because it may take couple of days for the card to reverse charges.
 (We'll post update)

 Klook - easy booking especially on their mobile app, but very limited choices especially in Europe.
 The app is mostly popular in Asia as there are only few choices in EU compared to other apps mentioned.

 Withlocals - nice experience and many choices, can even customize as it is private local guide and cheap price compared to other booking apps.
 Best of all you can choose your local guide and their different specialties (night life, historian, art enthusiast, sports, music, etc.) their app even offers chat so you can chat with your guide directly be able to customize tour etc.

 KKDay - very limited and is advisable to use only in select countries in Asia.